hcrites-cscc/blackboard/jsHacks/File Attachments - Video and Audio Detector/README.md

 # Customizations

-There are a number of elements which should be customized in this jsHack
+There are a number of elements which should be customized in this jsHack.

+## Scope
+This hack is focused on non-student roles.
+If you want to use this on students as well, you can make the change in the Javascript Hacks Manager.

-## media_extensions
+## Media Extensions

 In the cscc-file_upload.js file on line 1, you will find the list of file extensions.
 These are pipe delimited.
 Add or remove extensions as you see fit.
 This list is for file attachments.